 A little about the Author:

-a recently retired Nova Scotia high school guidance counselor who
+a retired Nova Scotia high school guidance counselor who has finally

 has been in Barrington, on Nova Scotia's southwestern shore.

 have always been interested in writing, even as a teenager, and in

 my B.A. program took a Special Topic course in Creative Writing.
 While

 I produced the occasional short story during my teaching career (and

 occasionally made use of them in class), I found it difficult to bring

 the 1980's I had a regular opinion column in the Shelburne Coast Guard